curlywallst/houses-for-sale-cli-app/spec.md

   X Have a CLI for interfacing with the application
   X Pull data from an external source
- Implement both list and detail views
+  X Implement both list and detail views